NickelTing/SunsOutBunsOut/README.md

 Before starting the project, please make sure you have the following installed:
 - Dotnet (latest version)
 - SQL Server Management Studio (SSMS)
-- LocalDB (through the Visual Studio Installer, as part of the Data Storage and Processing workload, the ASP.NET and web development workload, or as an individual component, also run ***sqllocaldb start "MSSQLLocalDB"*** to create the local instance if haven't done so)
+- LocalDB (through the Visual Studio Installer, as part of the Data Storage and Processing workload, the ASP.NET and web development workload, or as an individual component.
+Run ***sqllocaldb start "MSSQLLocalDB"*** in command prompt to create the local instance if haven't done so)
 - Node.js

 Install the packages by running the commands below:
 - npm install vite
 - npm install react-router-dom
 - npm install localforage match-sorter sort-by
+- npm install npm install @mantine/core @mantine/hooks

 ### Database
 The data are retrieved and stored in a local MySQL database instance (I tried to use Azure SQL but I did not have a subscription to deploy one).
 A SQL script is included in this directory which you can use to create database and table and import sample data.

 ### Running SunsOutBunsOut (backend)
 Locate the SunsOutBunsOut folder by running ***cd SunsOutBunsOut***, or right clicking the SunsOutBunsOut folder and select Open in Integrated Folder.
-Run **dotnet build** and then ***dotnet run*** to start the service.
+Run ***dotnet build*** and then ***dotnet run*** to start the service.

 ### Running my-react-app (frontend)
-Locate the my-react-app folder by running ***cd SunsOutBunsOut/my-react-app*** or right clicking the my-react-app folder and select Open in Integrated Folder.
+Locate the my-react-app folder by running ***cd SunsOutBunsOut/my-react-app***, or right clicking the my-react-app folder and select Open in Integrated Folder.
 Run ***npm run dev*** to run the project.
-(Note: This app does not use any specific styling library because a student ambassador in the discord servers says "This should be fine as long as your website still looks visually appealing and your styling is nicely arranged in your code.").

 ### About my project
 One thing about my project I are very proud of is the feature of managing the burgers without accessing the code.
 The user does not require the knowledge of TypeScript and C# to carry out CRUD operations on the burgers.
 The user only need to press buttons and enter new values, and the menu (which is intended for customer viewing) will display the updated burgers.